Essential. Non-Essential. Everything in between.

 Free Startup Idea – Friendly Smoke Detectors

-October 2, 2012 - Leave a Response
+October 2, 2012 - 2 Responses

 As I was trying to put our daughter to bed Saturday night, an infrequent but extremely annoying thing happened: a smoke detector began to let out its *chirp* that it was in need of a fresh set of batteries.
 The thing would chirp, our dog would bark for 45 seconds, there would be 15 seconds of silence, and then the whole thing would happen again.
 Finally, after a few cycles of this I abandoned any hope of Operation Child Sleep.
 I put the dog in the closet and grabbed the ladder to change the batteries.
 It could be worse – the guy who lives in the house around the corner broke his leg in three places last summer when he fell of a chair while changing smoke detector batteries in the middle of the night.